cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

     2. `SSE with Customer Master Keys (CMKs)` stored in `AWS Key Management Service` (`SSE-KMS`)
     3. `SSE with Customer Provided Keys (CPKs)` - (`SSE-C`) - ideal if you must manage your owns keys do to regulations

+#### Amazon S3TA

+- `Amazon S3 Transfer Acceleration (S3TA)` - allows for faster transfer of data to and from S3 (via CloudFront)

 #### Amazon S3 Glacier

 - use for archival storage (where real-time availability is not critical)
+- data not immediately accessible; must require a retrieval job first
+- data is archieve as `.zip` or `.tar` (1 byte to 40 terabytes as opposed to 5 TB limit on S3
+- can group up data in `vaults`; region specific
+- `Write Once Read Many (WORM)` special vault lock policies or time-based record retention to comply with regulations
+- `Retrieval Options`:
+  - Amazon S3 Glacier (Standard (3-5 hours), Expedited (1-5 minutes for 250MB), Bulk (5-12 hours))
+  - Amazon S3 Glacier Deep Archiv (Standard (12 hours), Bulk (petabytes in 48 hours))

 #### Intelligent-Tiering